 Eggs have been a controversial topic over the years.
 So many people are frightened to eat them, but are they really that bad for us?

-With an active lifestyle there is no need to fear eating eggs.
+With an active lifestyle there, is no need to fear eating eggs.
 We have decades of clinical research demonstrating no link between egg consumption and an increased risk of heart disease!
 Despite popular belief, eggs are actually a low-calorie food, about 80 calories each.
 The yolk of an egg contains a considerable amount of cholesterol and lipids, but cholesterol build-up in the arteries actually begins with arterial wall damage.
 The body's repair of this eventually leads to a waxy build-up — usually due to high blood sugar not the consumption of cholesterol itself.

-Be sure to chose organic!
+Be sure to choose organic!
 With organic egg production, hens must be raised from birth on organic feed that contains no hormones, pesticides or genetically modified organisms.
 They must have outdoor access year-round; when they are kept inside, they must be fed organic sprouted grains.
 They must also be allocated at least two square feet of floor space per bird.

 For more information on the nutritional benefits of eggs, click here.